foreseecode/verint-xm-cordova-plugin/README.md

    cordova.plugins.ForeSeeAPI.checkEligibility(this.onSuccess, this.onFailure);
    ```

 5. For all supported methods please check the API docs included in this package, or [online here](http://developer.foresee.com/downloads/sdk/mobile/cordova/current/docs/index.html).
-Please see the [ForeSee Developer Portal](http://www.developer.foresee.com) for more information
+For general information about the ForeSee SDK, please see the [ForeSee Developer Portal](https://developer.foresee.com/).